Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Time-Varying Arrivals

 Consider minimizing the total cost over a long but finite time horizon $T$, plus some time-dependent terminal cost function.
 While we cannot specify the terminal cost function $\Psi_T$, we are still able to gain insights by examining the necessary optimality conditions of a control problem of the form,

 where an admissible policy must satisfy the fluid dynamics in \eqref{eq:fluidtv_C1}--\eqref{eq:fluidtv_C2} in addition to \eqref{eq:fluid_C3}--\eqref{eq:fluid_C4}.
-Intuitively, if $T$ is very large, this should approximate the bias-optimal objective with an optimal policy achieving both the optimal long-run average and transient costs.
+Intuitively, if $T$ is sufficiently large, this should approximate the bias-optimal objective with an optimal policy achieving both the optimal long-run average and transient costs.

 Applying Pontryagin's minimum principle to this problem, we observe that as in the stationary case the optimal policy is given by $p^*(t) = \argmin_p \{ C(p) + \gamma_2(t) p \}$.
 We thus pay particular attention to the trajectory of the costate $\gamma_2(t)$, since its value determines the optimal policy.
-The costate trajectories are governed by the same equations \eqref{eq:Gd1}-\eqref{eq:Gd2}, which can be expressed as:
+The costate trajectories are governed by the same equations \eqref{eq:Gd1}-\eqref{eq:Gd2}.
 The time-varying arrival rate $\lambda(t)$ affects the timing of the transitions when $x(t)$ crosses above and below the capacity $N$.
 Characterization of an optimal policy hence becomes much more difficult, similar to the case of region $\cN$ under stationary arrivals.
 In particular, each entry into or exit from $\cC$ marks a change in the system of ODEs governing the dynamics, which requires computation of new boundary conditions.
 As such, we focus on developing an understanding of the parameter regimes where the time-variation has a significant impact on the performance of a policy.